cooper/wikifier/README.md

 # Wikifier

-Wikifier is a file-based wiki software suite.
+Wikifier is a file-based wiki suite.

 ## Example